 If you are a graduate of an AVMA accredited veterinary technician program, please indicate your graduation date and school of record.
-A scanned copy of your diploma must be included in the pre-application packet.
+A scanned copy of your diploma may be requested if there are questions regarding your schooling but it is NOT required to submit with the pre-application documents.